St. Thomas Church

-Most of Bach's works were written here.
-The St. Thomas Church is also Bach's final resting place and is regarded as an important centre of classical music - reaching far beyond the borders of Germany.
+Thomaskirche is Bach's final resting place and is considered an important center of classical music - far beyond the borders of Germany.

 Good to know